Finistere/antidote/README.rst

 Going Further
 =============

 - Scopes are supported.
-Defining a :code:`ScopeGlobalVar` and using it as dependency will force any dependents to be updated whenever it changes (a request for example).
+Defining a :code:`ScopeGlobalVar` and using it as a dependency will force any dependents to be updated whenever it changes (a request for example).
-- Multiple catalogs can be used which allow you to expose only a subset of your API (dependencies) to your consumer within a catalog.
+- Multiple catalogs can be used which lets you expose only a subset of your API (dependencies) to your consumer within a catalog.
-- You can easily define your kind of dependencies with proper typing from both :code:`world` and :code:`inject`. :code:`@injectable`, :code:`@lazy`, :code:`inject.me()` etc.. all rely on Antidote's core (:code:`Provider`, :code:`Dependency`, etc.) which is part of public API.
+- You can easily define your kind of dependencies with proper typing from both :code:`world` and :code:`inject`. :code:`@injectable`, :code:`@lazy`, :code:`inject.me()` etc.. all rely on Antidote's core (:code:`Provider`, :code:`Dependency`, etc.) which is part of the public API.

 Check out the `Guide <https://antidote.readthedocs.io/en/latest/guide/index.html>`_ which goes more in depth or the `Reference <https://antidote.readthedocs.io/en/latest/reference/index.html>`_ for specific features.